Olympus E-330 vs E-420

-The Olympus Evolt E-330 and the Olympus E-420 are two digital cameras that were announced, respectively, in January 2006 and March 2008.
+The Olympus Evolt E-330 and the Olympus E-420 are two digital cameras that were revealed to the public, respectively, in January 2006 and March 2008.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a Four Thirds sensor.
-The E-330 has a resolution of 7.4 megapixel, whereas the E-420 provides 10 MP.
+The E-330 has a resolution of 7.4 megapixels, whereas the E-420 provides 10 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-420 is somewhat smaller (3 percent) than the Olympus E-330.
 Moreover, the E-420 is markedly lighter (31 percent) than the E-330.
 In this context, it is worth noting that neither the E-330 nor the E-420 are weather-sealed.